-Consumer-Directed Attendant Care service is assistance to a medically stable AAPD beneficiary in accomplishing tasks of daily living that the beneficiary is unable to complete independently.
-Assistance may vary from actually doing a task for the beneficiary, to assisting the beneficiary to perform the task or providing safety support while the beneficiary performs the task.
+Consumer-Directed Attendant Care Service service is assistance to a medically stable individual with a physical disability/AAPD beneficiary in accomplishing tasks of daily living that the participant-beneficiary is unable to complete independently.
+Assistance may vary from actually doing a task for the participant-beneficiary, to assisting the participant beneficiary to perform the task or-to providing safety support while the participant-beneficiary performs the task.
 Housekeeping activities that are incidental to the performance of care may also be furnished.
-Housekeeping activities as described above may not exceed 20% of the attendant's overall time worked as authorized on the waiver Plan of Care.
-Consumer Directed Attendant Care services may also include supervision, companion services, socialization, and transportation assistance when it is incidental to providing Attendant Care services, accompanying a beneficiary to assist with shopping, errands, etc.
+Housekeeping activities as described above may not exceed 20% of the Attendant's attendant's overall time worked as authorized on the waiver plan Plan of careCare.
+Consumer-Directed Attendant Care Services may also include supervision, companion services, socialization, and transportation assistance when it is incidental to providing Attendant Care services, accompanying a participant-beneficiary to assist with shopping, errands, etc.